SeanTomlinson30/SHINY-map-prize/help.md

 **Generate Report Button**

 When the "Generate Report" button is clicked, the application retrives summary statistics and raster layer visualisations for the selected input and renders them in the third output tab on the right-hand side of the application ("Output Report").

-The application generates district-level summary statistics for a range of malaria indicators/malariometric data, as available by MAP.
-The aggregated district-level statistics enable the interpretation of disaggregated, high-spatial resolution trends (5 km x 5 km), at the administrative level.

-The application allows user interaction and creates interactive visualizations such as maps displaying mean values for each district selected by the user, and interactive tables ranking values.

 **Download Report Button**
 To download the report generated and displayed in the "Output Report" tab, users can press this button to select a folder within their computer in which to download the report